 As all employers are required to automatically enrol eligible workers into a qualifying workplace pension scheme, the decision isn’t whether to offer access to a pension scheme, but:

-- which specific type of scheme (or schemes) to operate
+- Which specific type of scheme (or schemes) to operate.

-- how much to contribute
+- How much choice to give employees.

-- providing a competitive benefits package to aid the recruitment and retention of employees
+- Providing a competitive benefits package to aid the recruitment and retention of employees.

-- managing pension costs effectively
+- Managing pension costs effectively.

-- helping employees to leave the organisation when they wish.
+- Helping employees to leave the organisation when they wish.